Sony STR-DH190 Stereo Integrated Amp Reviewed

 Reading Time: 4 minutes

 When one embarks on their audio journey – everybody needs a place to start.
-The Sony STR-DH190 integrated amp (buy at Amazon) is a very reasonable starting point for nearly every aspiring audiophile.
+The Sony STR-DH190 integrated amp is a very reasonable starting point for nearly every aspiring audiophile.
 It’s not necessarily the sexiest piece of audio equipment, but as an integrated amplifier that retails at $199 and is available at most big box stores, it is a starting piece that is worth consideration.
-It outputs 100 watts per channel at 8 Ohms, which is enough to power most speakers that you will find in a similar price range. it has four sets of RCA inputs, which will let you add a cd transport, a streaming box such as the Sonos Port, or a Raspberry PI music streamer, if the DIY route is more of your style.
+It outputs 100 watts per channel at 8 Ohms, which is enough to power most speakers that you will find in a similar price range. it has four sets of RCA inputs, which will let you add a cd transport, a streaming box such as the Sonos Port (read the review), or a Raspberry PI music streamer, if the DIY route is more of your style.
 Not to mention a built-in phono stage if you wanted to see what all of the rage was about with vinyl records.

 The Sony STR-HD190 brings a lot of audiophile features to the table for a modest $200 price tag.